MihneaMoso/spotify-dx/README.md

 3. Injected JS polls Spotify's internal `get_access_token` endpoint to detect the login and capture the short-lived **web-player access token**.
 It's mirrored to the OS keychain so startup can restore a session without a window.
-4. On **desktop and mobile** (all native wry renderers), playback is driven by the [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk) running in a hidden wry WebView that reuses the same session cookies, so no token hand-over is needed. **Free accounts** get full-track playback through an open multi-source engine (TIDAL/Qobuz/YouTube community backends) instead.
+4. On **desktop**, playback is driven by the [Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk) running in a hidden WebView that reuses the same session cookies, so no token hand-over is needed.
+On **Android** (owned Kotlin app, see below), the open engine plays through the platform media stack (foreground service + media session). **Free accounts** get full-track playback through an open multi-source engine (YouTube → Piped → JioSaavn → Audius → SoundCloud, plus optional user-keyed Qobuz lossless) instead.
 5. Every outbound request goes through an in-process **Brave-style ad-block engine** (`adblock/`); third-party ad/tracker hosts are dropped before hitting the network.
 The engine runs on a dedicated thread and checks URLs